 No. More than 95% of Long Term Disability claims settle without having to go to court.
 In fact, LTD claims have a higher settlement rate, and settle much faster, than most other types of litigation.

 Not all LTD benefits are taxable.
 If you do have a taxable plan, and a lawsuit results in a settlement, generally only payment of past disability benefits are taxed.
 If the settlement includes payment of benefits into the future, as most settlements do, that portion is not taxable.

 In some circumstances unionized employees are prohibited from commencing a lawsuit, and must instead proceed in accordance with the collective bargaining agreement.
 There are some exceptions.
 This is a complicated and evolving area of Long Term Disability law that requires legal advice.
-Michael is regularly consulted on this issue, and would be pleased to answer your questions without fee or obligation.
+Michael is regularly consulted on this issue, and would be pleased to answer your questions.

 Employers should not terminate your employment so long as you are disabled unless it can prove "undue hardship" or "frustration of contract".
 If you are terminated, your LTD benefits will continue so long as you remain disabled.
 You are also entitled to fair severance pay, often much more than the minimums outlined in the Employment Standards Act or offered by your employer.

 Long Term Disability claims tend to move much faster than other types of litigation.
 Often settlements occur within a few months, but it can take a year or longer.